backdrop-contrib/cafilefetcher/README.md

 failed with error: Error opening socket ssl://updates.backdropcms.org:443.
 ```

+On the "Available updates" page you may also see a message like "Failed to
+get available update data for XX projects."
+And the module status icons are
+just grey with a question mark.

 If that's the case on your site, install this module and things should be
 fixed.